ncabatoff/piinit/README.md

 get its MAC address, and put that into your DHCP server (typically your router) as a static DHCP entry with a fixed IP.
 On subsequent boots it will set its hostname based on that DHCP entry.

+packer-arm.jsonnet doesn't care what hostnames are used, but it expects that the three core servers will be on 192.168.2.{51,52,53}.
+To change that assumption edit the file and modify the prov_prometheus() call.

 ## Creating the image and writing it to the SD cards